Work out your fee status

 - all online learning students pay the same rate

-If you are unsure about what your fee status is, visit the UKCISA website for information on the current fee status regulations.
+If you are unsure about what your fee status is and our guidance pages are not relevant to your situation, visit the UKCISA (UK Council for International Student Affairs) website for information on the current fee status regulations.

 Learn what the fee status terms mean